weij-li/cocoapods-freezer/README.md

 ## Principle

-Versions of Pods maintain stability.
-And the same to the product of Pods.
-So cocoapods-freezer will cache the product when Pods pre-build.
+Cocoapods-freezer will cache the product which Pods pre-build before Pods integate (`pod install`).
 Then it use cache for integate.

 Appreciate a 🌟 if you like it.